bemanproject/task/docs/issues.md

 inferior to a future design.
 If the component should be renamed it is up to LEWG to acutally pick a name.

+The naming concern isn't really specific to `task`: if we believe we can't change the API of a components in a future reversion of the standard, it is prudent to use a name which may get superseded.
+This argument is even stronger if we believe the ABI needs to be
+stable: it is actually quite unlikely that the very first implementation of a component in a standard library use the optimal interface and implementation.

-It is also worth pointing out that it is possible to have more than one coroutine task component.
+Specifically for `task` it is worth pointing out that multiple coroutine task components can coexist.
 Due to the design of coroutines and sender/receiver different coroutine tasks can interoperate.

 # The Concerns